 The simple answer is that you don’t have to go to court to get divorced.
 If the divorce isn’t contested, and you and your spouse are able to agree all matters relating to arrangements for children and finances, then it is normally possible to avoid having to go to court.

-At New Jersey Divorce Solutions we have seen both sides of the coin and we are not the kind of law firm that tries to introduce conflict into cases where there shouldn't be conflict.
+At Netsquire we have seen both sides of the coin and we are not the kind of law firm that tries to introduce conflict into cases where there shouldn't be conflict.
 However, sometimes cases do result in trial and having to litigate contested issues.

 We believe in advocating for our clients and ensuring we stand up for what they're entitled to under the law.
 That being said, we firmly believe divorce doesn't have to be an angry battle with both parties yelling across the courtroom and we will always recommend mediation instead of litigation 100% of the time.

 Here are the 2 most important reasons why we think you should consider going to court when thinking about divorce:

 - Most divorce litigation cases have no business being in court.